vijaybalebail/Python-fullstack-development/Python_fullstack/DockerBasics.md

 ## Building a Python Docker Image

 The Instant Client image can then be used to create a third image that has the desired language and database access API.
-Starting with an example that uses Python and the cx_Oracle driver (aka API) for Oracle Database, a Dockerfile is:
+Starting with an example that uses Python and the cx_Oracle driver (aka API) for Oracle Database, a sample Dockerfile below.

 ```
-FROM oraclelinuxSlim/ic19c
+FROM oraclelinuxslim/ic19c

 RUN yum install -y oracle-epel-release-el7 && \
     yum install -y python36 && \